Coiot/cbr-main/src/albums/g1/chapter8.md

 - scene_number: 04
   scene_title: "Bichos Ain't Shit"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee04.jpg
   narration: "<p>And now, some events you've never seen before!
 We're taking a look now at a long, thin, coastline-hugging nation in South America— by which I mean, of course, the United Fruit Company.
 Sam Zemurray has just sailed into Camutins on a trireme, thus capturing the nigh-undefended Marajoara capital.
 The Marajoara queen P'kuee retreats to Bichos.
-Her new capital is somewhat insulated from the UFC, thanks to a one-two punch of forests and bordergore; however, P'kuee will have to hope that "being hard to reach" is a sufficient strategy, because her second line of defense is one (1) trebuchet.</p>"
+Her new capital is somewhat insulated from the UFC, thanks to a one-two punch of forests and bordergore; however, P'kuee will have to hope that “being hard to reach” is a sufficient strategy, because her second line of defense is one (1) trebuchet.</p>"
 - scene_number: 05
   scene_title: "It's a Nice Place to Chill"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee05.jpg